-Help others with a family goal of volunteering once or twice a year.
+Help others!
+Volunteer once or twice a year.

 34. Take Something to Someone Who Needs It

-Decide to take a dinner or a treat to someone that’s feeling low once or twice during the year.
+Decide to take a dinner or a treat to someone who’s feeling low once or twice during the year.

 Next, the following habits will serve kids for the rest of their lives.
 Why not incorporate one or two into your goals?